Collective cluster nucleation dynamics in quantum magnets

 Our experiments are based on potassium-39 atoms in optical tweezer arrays~\cite{lorenz2021-cg}.
-We start with the preparation of a 2D square array of $15\times15$ tweezers with a nearest-neighbor distance of $\qty{7}{\micro\meter}$, and load a single atom in each tweezer with about $\qty{65}{\percent}$ probability.
+We start with the preparation of a square-lattice array of $15\times15$ tweezers with a nearest-neighbor distance of $d_0=\qty{7}{\micro\meter}$, and load a single atom in each tweezer with about $\qty{65}{\percent}$ probability.
 This loading is done from a reservoir light sheet and under continuous gray molasses cooling~\cite{supplement}.
-We then arrange the atoms into a central $10\times10$ array of $N=100$ and assure its isolation by clearing atoms from the tweezers surrounding the array.
+We then arrange the atoms into a central $10\times10$ array of $N=100$ atoms and assure its isolation by clearing atoms from the tweezers surrounding the array.
 In a single sorting step, we reach an occupation of $\qty{92}{\percent}$ in the target region.
-The tweezer array is carefully position corrected and homogenized to sub-percent peak-to-peak intensity deviations~\cite{chew2024-cg}, a critical step for high-fidelity imaging in our tweezers formed by $\qty{1064}{\nano\meter}$ light and for Raman sideband cooling.
-The latter we perform in three dimensions and reach an in-plane ground-state population of $\qty{90}{\percent}$ and in all directions of $\qty{70}{\percent}$.
+The tweezer array is carefully position corrected and homogenized to sub-percent peak-to-peak intensity deviations~\cite{chew2024-cg}, an essential step for high-fidelity imaging in our tweezers formed by $\qty{1064}{\nano\meter}$ light and for improving Raman sideband cooling.
+The latter we perform in three dimensions, and we reach a ground-state population of $\qty{90}{\percent}$ in the radial (in-plane) tweezer directions and of $\qty{70}{\percent}$ in all directions.
 This is critical to mitigate position-fluctuation-induced disorder.
 The final step to prepare the initial state is to optically pump the atoms to the 4S$_{1/2}$ $\ket|F=2,m_F=2> \equiv \ket|\downarrow>$ hyperfine state.